chatbca/CodeBricks/README.md

 # 🧱 CodeBricks AI

-> A modular, LEGO-inspired AI coding assistant — build, debug, and optimize your code one brick at a time.
+> A modular, AI coding assistant — build, debug, and optimize your code one brick at a time.

 ---